cloudsimplus/cloudsimplus/docs/syncing-you-fork.rst

    project and install the new updated CloudSim Plus jars into your local maven repository.
 This procedure is useful to avoid errors when trying to use a new version.
+6. Push the changes to your fork at github: ``git push origin master``

 More information of syncing forks can be found
 `here <https://help.github.com/articles/syncing-a-fork/>`__.